AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 ## Updates in October 2022

++++**Maintenance Update on October 20, 2022**

+**Error when bulk assigning a team**

+*Assignments*

+When a user is bulk editing tasks or issues and assigns a team after assigning an individual, the assignments do not save, and the user sees the following error:

+"[!UICONTROL Let's try that again - The following error occurred: teamAssignments must be either a list of objects or a list of IDs]"

+**[!UICONTROL Failed to upload file]" error**

+*Documents*

+When a user attempts to upload a file to the [!UICONTROL Documents] area, the file does not upload, and the user sees the error "[!UICONTROL Failed to upload file]."

+This has been reported when attempting to upload MP4 files.

+**Issue count in left navigation of task is incorrect**

+*Issues*

+When a user is viewing a task, the number displayed on the [!UICONTROL Issues] section of the left navigation does not accurately represent the actual number of issues attached to the task.

+**[!UICONTROL Predecessor] icon missing from task header**

+*Tasks*

+When a user is viewing a task, the task predecessor icon is missing from the header.

++++

 +++**Maintenance Update on October 13, 2022**

 **Cannot re-pin a page after its pin is removed**